YvesleCurseur/currency-converter-stats-calculator/README.md

 In this structure:

+- `currency-converter-stats-calculator/`: Directory for the codebase.
+- `screenshots/`: Directory for screenshots.
 - `static/`: Directory for static files like CSS.
 - `templates/`: Directory for HTML templates.
 - `utils/`: Directory for utility modules or functions.